 DISTILLATE:

-Ok, this thing is 51.3% alcohol, so it won't exactly go down like milk.
-If it does, you're handling breakfast wrong.
+Ok, this thing is over 50% abv, so it won't exactly go down like milk (if it does, you're handling breakfast wrong).

 WHY: